Crocheron Park: Hotel usage

 The hotel's owner, Joseph Crocheron, was a well-known and experienced racer of horses along with Cornelius Vanderbilt, August Belmont, and more.
-There is also a distinct number of Crocheron family members such as John Crocheron, who was a planter, whose will was dated December 13, 1695 and died a year after that date; another was Henry Crocheron (1829-1931), a member of Congress.
+There is also a distinct number of Crocheron family members such as John Crocheron, who was a planter, whose will was dated December 13, 1695 and died a year after that date; another was Henry Crocheron (1829–1931), a member of Congress.
 However, around 1907–08, the hotel was leveled in a fire and was since never rebuilt.
-After it was burned down in 1908, the community took it upon themselves and raised funds to purchase 42 acres and gave them to the city to become Crocheron Park.
+After it was burned down in 1908, the community took it upon themselves and raised funds to purchase 42 acre and gave them to the city to become Crocheron Park.

 Park

 The original parcel of land was acquired during 1924.
-Prior to its opening, Crocheron Park cost New York City $17,769 for each of its 51 acres; it also cost property owners in the local area of assessment in Bayside exactly $181,252.09.
+Prior to its opening, Crocheron Park cost New York City $17,769 for each of its 51 acre; it also cost property owners in the local area of assessment in Bayside exactly $181,252.09.
 The park was to comprise the entire area bounded by Crocheron avenue from 214th place, Maxwell avenue, 215th place, Vista avenue, and other blocks in the surrounding area.

 During the 1960s, the Parks Department intended to rebuild Crocheron Park; this included the repair or construction of new tennis courts.
 The day before this answer was made, the Crocheron Park Tennis Committee issued a complaint that the courts were in a "deplorable state".
 According to a department spokesman, plans were in motion to renovated the park, claiming it would be unwise to renovate the park, claiming it would be unwise to resurface the courts, when they intended to rebuild them.
 Israel Kaufman, a member of the Tennis Committee, said a 500-name petition was sent to Newbold Morris, asking for repairs of the courts.

-A dedication was made on October 18, 1965 to the John Golden Section of Crocheron Park.
+A dedication was made on October 18, 1965, to the John Golden Section of Crocheron Park.
 The ceremonies were attended by Mayor Wagner, Park Commissioner Newbold Morris, and Mr. Hymes, the sister of the late John Golden.

-New York Road Runners hosts a weekly 3.1-mile Open Run.
+New York Road Runners hosts a weekly, 3.1 mi Open Run.